TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 We will use a genomes-to-report pipeline named assemblycomparator2.
 You can read more about it [here](https://github.com/cmkobel/assemblycomparator2).

-Assemblycomparator2 is installed and set up specifically to use the slurm/sbatch system on orion, so there is no need to create or launch any shell (.sh) scripts with sbatch.
+Assemblycomparator2 is installed and set up specifically to use the slurm/sbatch system on Orion, so there is no need to create or launch any shell (.sh) scripts with sbatch.

-Simply, enter the directory where your bins reside, and launch the tool using the command here:
+Simply, enter the directory where your bins reside, and launch the pipeline.

 ```bash